Empathic Design: 5 Ways to Get Your Innovation Mojo Back

 Appian: Deep Smarts?
 What is that, and how would you define it?

-DL: The short definition of Deep Smarts is: business critical, experience-based, knowledge.
+Leonard: The short definition of Deep Smarts is: business critical, experience-based, knowledge.
 We help companies deal with many pain points related to people retiring and taking with them a lot of knowledge—know-how, skills, critical thinking and capabilities.

 “Another challenge organizations face is a lack of bench depth—they have too few people in key positions.
 And if these people leave, for whatever reason, companies lose critical, experience-based, knowledge.”